- using the same words as the original text without acknowledging the source or without using quotation marks. More

-- Putting someone else's ideas into your own words and not acknowledging the source of the ideas.
+- putting someone else's ideas into your own words and not acknowledging the source of the ideas.
 More

-- Using the exact words of someone else, with proper acknowledgement, but without quotation marks.
+- using the exact words of someone else, with proper acknowledgement, but without quotation marks.
 More

-- Changing a few words and phrases while mostly retaining the original structure and/or progression of ideas of the original, and information without acknowledgement.
+- changing a few words and phrases while mostly retaining the original structure and/or progression of ideas of the original, and information without acknowledgement.
 More

-Relying too much on other people’s material
+Relying too much on other people’s material includes:

-- repeated use of long quotations (even with quotation marks and with proper acknowledgement).
+- repeated use of long quotations, even with quotation marks and with proper acknowledgement.
 More

-- Using your own ideas, but with heavy reliance on phrases and sentences from someone else without acknowledgement.
+- using your own ideas but with heavy reliance on phrases and sentences from someone else without acknowledgement.
 More

-- Piecing together quotes and paraphrases into a new whole, without appropriate referencing.
+- piecing together quotes and paraphrases into a new whole, without appropriate referencing.

-- Citing sources which have not been read, without acknowledging the 'secondary' source from which knowledge of them has been obtained.
+- citing sources which have not been read without acknowledging the 'secondary' source from which knowledge of them has been obtained

-- 'Padding' reference lists with sources that have not been read or cited within assignments.
+- 'padding' reference lists with sources that have not been read or cited within assignments.